SamuelSwartzberg/flashcardifying_text_temp/inf.md

 /etc contains confi files for all the programs that run on your Linux/Unix system /etc/hosts
-/etc/motd|contains the message of the day
+/etc/motd|contains the message of the day /etc/machine-info contains machine metadata such as type of computer, deployment, location and pretty-printed hostname /etc/hostname contains the usesrs static hostname. hostnamectl administers the stuff in /etc/hostname and /etc/machine-info, i.e. all the hostnames and the machine metadata. hostname - show or set the system's host name

 ###### /dev